-As a general rule, manuscripts can be accepted from researchers from the Urban-Culture Research Center (UCRC) at Osaka City University (OCU) including faculty members, professors emeritus, research professors, and part-time lecturers from the OCU Graduate School of Literature and Human Sciences.
-Manuscripts are also accepted from graduate students in the Graduate School, provided they have a recommendation from their supervising professor.
+As a general rule, manuscripts can only be accepted from researchers from the Urban-Culture Research Center (UCRC) at Osaka City University (OCU) including faculty members, professors emeritus, research professors, and part-time lecturers from the OCU Graduate School of Literature and Human Sciences.
+However, manuscripts are also accepted from researchers, provided they have a recommendation from faculty members of the OCU Graduate School of Literature and Human Sciences.
+In addition to this, manuscripts are also accepted from graduate students in the Graduate School, provided they have a recommendation from their supervising professor.
 However, a letter of recommendation must be included with their submission.
 Also, authors whose manuscripts are presentable as UCRC research results may be accepted even when they do not fit the above criteria.

 Contributions* to UrbanScope may include unpublished research articles, research notes, special contributions, and translations.
 However, English translations of previously published manuscripts may also be submitted.
 In such cases, following the manuscript’s acceptance, permission to translate and publish it must be obtained from the appropriate authorities.